First-order methods for Stochastic Variational Inequality problems with Function Constraints: Conclusion

 \section{Conclusion}

-This paper focused on monotone function constrained variational inequality problems.
-We showed an operator constraint extrapolation method which achieves an optimal convergence rate for deterministic nonsmooth FCVI problems with/without knowledge of Lagrange multiplier.
-We also showed extensions of this method to the stochastic and fully-stochastic FCVI problems where it achieves optimal complexity for smooth as well as nonsmooth settings - making it the first such algorithm to handle a wide range of FCVI problems.
-For the smooth deterministic case, we presented an adaptive Lagrangian extrapolation method that achieves optimal complexity while searching for Lagrange multipliers adaptively.
-Finally, we show that all of our methods can be applied to saddle point problems with coupled function constraints while maintaining same complexity results for all of our methods.
+This paper focused on monotone function constrained variational inequality (FCVI) problems.
+We showed an equivalent reformulation of this problem to a VI problem on the KKT operator.
+Since the KKT operator is not uniformly Lipschitz continuous, we showed an adaptive version of the Operator Extrapolation method yields the optimal $\mathcal{O}(\tfrac{1}{T})$ convergence rate for smooth deterministic FCVIs.
+When the problem is nonsmooth and fully-stochastic, we showed that a modified version of the operator extrapolation method, called \sopconex{}, converges to the solution at the rate of $\mathcal{O}(\tfrac{1}{\sqrt{T}})$.
+This method has suboptimal dependence on some noise and Lipschtiz constant terms.
+To improve on this convergence behavior, we propose a fast \opconex{} method that overcomes the bottlenecks of \sopconex{} method through an innovative combination of the operator and constraint extrapolation terms and incorporating a stable momentum update.
+All of these convergence results are new in the literature.
+Finally, we show that all of our methods can be applied to convex-concave saddle point problems with coupled function constraints while maintaining the same complexity results for all of our methods.
+This shows the first such comprehensive complexity result for the most general formulation of saddle point problems.